oracle/python-cx_Oracle/doc/src/api_manual/cursor.rst

     will be None for operations that do not return rows or if the cursor has not had an operation invoked via the :meth:`~Cursor.execute()` method yet.

-    The type will be one of the type objects defined at the module level.
+    The type will be one of the :ref:`database type constants <dbtypes>` defined at the module level.

 .. method:: Cursor.execute(statement, [parameters], \*\*keywordParameters)